syncfusion-content/asp.netmvc-docs/aspnetmvc/Splitter/Appearance-and-Styling.md

 {% endhighlight %}

-The output for Splitter when EnableAnimation is “True”.
+The output for Splitter when EnableAnimation is “true”.
 Expanding or collapsing the outer pane in the Splitter produces the animation effect with the animation speed.